 The descriptive chemistry of transition metals including coordination complexes, organometallic catalysis, and bioinorganic chemistry, along with bond theory and symmetry.

-Pre-Requisites: CHE 1142, 1342, and MTH 1351 with a minimum grade of 'C' in each course
+Pre-Requisites: CHE 1142, 1342, and MTH 1351 with a minimum grade of 'C' in each course with a minimum grade of 'C' in each course.

 CHE 3401 Quantitative Analytical Chemistry